jspecify/jspecify/docs/tsttcpw.rst

 Tools may implement either or both versions of the rules.

-   Our goal is to allow tools and their users to choose their desired level of strictness in the presence of ``CODE_NOT_NULLNESS_AWARE``.
+   Our goal is to allow tools and their users to choose their desired level of strictness in the presence of ``UNSPECIFIED``.
 “The least convenient world” usually assumes that types are incompatible unless it has enough information to prove they are compatible; “the most convenient world” assumes that types are compatible unless it has enough information to prove they are incompatible.

    Thus, strict tools may want to implement the least-convenient-world version of rules, and lenient tools may wish to implement the